-Alex has been a growth equity investor at FTV Capital for over 3 years and leads investments in enterprise technology & services.
+Alex has been a growth equity investor at FTV Capital for over four years and leads investments in enterprise technology & services.
 Prior to joining FTV, Alex was a managing director at Carrick Capital Partners, where he had a successful track record investing in high growth enterprise technology, financial services and health care companies.
 Prior to Carrick, Alex was a vice president at Accel-KKR and worked at TCV and Morgan Stanley.

 University of Washington, BS, Economics